EliahKagan/muntineer/README.md

   PERFORMANCE OF THIS SOFTWARE.
 -->

-# mullionaire - visualizing window-pane algebra
+# muntineer - visualizing window-pane algebra

 *Written in 2021 by Eliah Kagan &lt;degeneracypressure@gmail.com&gt;.*

-**mullionaire** computes the width of window panes given total window width, number of panes in a row, and casing and mullion thicknesses, and it illustrates the computation with an SVG visualization.
+**muntineer** computes the width of window panes given total window width, number of panes in a row, and casing and muntin thicknesses, and it illustrates the computation with an SVG visualization.

 It is [licensed](LICENSE) under [0BSD](https://spdx.org/licenses/0BSD.html)